MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

    ```

 > [!NOTE]
-> You can list containers set to Private and Blob access levels for a storage account, but only if your PostgreSQL user is granted the `azure_storage_admin` role or you're granted permission on a specific storage account by using [account_user_add](#azure_storageaccount_user_add).
+> You can list containers or the blobs stored in them for a specific storage account, but only if your PostgreSQL user or role is granted permission on on the reference to that storage account by using [account_user_add](#azure_storageaccount_user_add).
+Members of the `azure_storage_admin` role are granted this privilege over all Azure Storage accounts that have been added using [azure_storage.account_add](#azure_storageaccount_add).
 By default, only members of `azure_pg_admin` are granted the `azure_storage_admin` role.

 ### Create table in which data is loaded

 Let's create the table into which we import the contents of the CSV file that we uploaded to the storage account.
-To do so, connect to your instance of Azure Database for PostgreSQL flexible server using `PgAdmin`, `psql` or the client of your preference, and execute the following statement:
+To do so, connect to your instance of Azure Database for PostgreSQL flexible server using `PgAdmin`, `psql`, or the client of your preference, and execute the following statement:

 ```sql
 CREATE TABLE IF NOT EXISTS public.events